Why is the City undertaking this project?

 What is the City of Perth engaging the community about?

-The City is dedicated to revitalising and energising its facilities and has identified Plain Street as a promising hub where life, sports, and commerce can thrive together.
+The City is dedicated to revitalising and energising its facilities and has identified Plain Street as potential hub for community, sport and recreation as well as housing and commerce.

 Our primary objective is to ensure that the Masterplan reflects the community’s aspirations, stakeholder needs, and the ongoing demands of a growing population.